Easy DIY Window Box from Start to Finish

 Last summer, we added a flower box to our front windows, and we loved it so much we wanted to do the same in the backyard.
-The only difference this time is that I made the flower box instead of buying it from Etsy.
+From boosting curb appeal and enhancing the overall aesthetic to providing a perfect spot for your favorite flowers or herbs, a window box is a versatile and rewarding addition to any home.

 White Window Box with Flowers on a patio with adirondack chairs and a firepit.
 How to Build a DIY Window Box from start to finish